John White (Georgia politician)

 John White (born October 12, 1940) is an American politician.
 He served as a Democratic member for the 132nd district of the Georgia House of Representatives.

 Life and career

 White was born in Montgomery County, Alabama.
-He attended Texas A&M University.
+He attended Florida A&M University.

 White was elected to the 132nd district of the Georgia House of Representatives on November 5, 1974, assuming office in 1975.
 He served until the 1990s.